elsassph/haxe-modular/readme.md

 Code splitting and hot-reload for Haxe-JS applications.

-Haxe modular is a set of tools and support classes allowing Webpack-like code-splitting, lazy loading and hot code reloading.
-Without Webpack and the JS fatigue.
+*Haxe modular is a set of tools and support classes allowing Webpack-like code-splitting, lazy loading and hot code reloading.
+Without Webpack and the JS fatigue.*

-For complete examples using this technique you can consult:
+For complete architecture examples using this technique you can consult:

 - [Haxe React+Redux sample](https://github.com/elsassph/haxe-react-redux)
 - [Haxe React+MMVC sample](https://github.com/elsassph/haxe-react-mmvc)

+Notes:
+- There is in fact also a [webpack-haxe-loader](https://github.com/jasononeil/webpack-haxe-loader), based on this library.
-*Do not confuse with the project [modular-js](https://github.com/explorigin/modular-js), which has a similar general goal but different approach based on JSPM.*
+- Do not confuse with [modular-js](https://github.com/explorigin/modular-js/network),
+which has a similar general goal but a different approach based on emitting one JS file per Haxe class (check the forks).

 > This project is compatible with Haxe 3.2.1+